Instagram AmazingRibs Facebook AmazingRibs X - Meathead Pinterest AmazingRibs Youtube AmazingRibs

 #18

 Janet, I might not be the brightest bulb in the parking lot, but I’m ok with offering a little advice for you.
 I’ve owned in the past…..
-2 gas grills, a couple of cheap offset smokers, a cheap electric smoker, 2 Weber kettles, 2 of the 4 legged SNS kettles and numerous Old Smokey’s.
+2 gas grills, a couple of cheap offset smokers, a cheap electric smoker, a WSM smoker, 2 Weber kettles, 2 of the 4 legged SNS kettles and numerous Old Smokey’s.
 I’ve also had an OKJ Bronco [which I loved!]
 I currently own the SNS Master Kettle and have had it for about a year and a half now.
 If I could only have one cooker it would be a kettle grill, and preferably the SNS Master Kettle.
 In addition to having more features than a Weber Kettle [the 3 legged style] I really like the addition of the larger shelf and storage space underneath.
 I also find it’s a little easier to maneuver than the others.
 With the addition of an SNS insert you’ll find it easy to manage a low and slow cook, even for a charcoal novice.

 There’s not much you can’t do with this combo and maybe a few accessories.
 I’ve never had a problem with my smoke profile either, using a few wood chunks in the mix.
 The problem with some of the dedicated smokers is the difficulty of grilling on them, with a kettle you have the best of both worlds.
 I’ve also found that my Master Kettle is really good at maintaining temps once you’ve got it dialed in.
 I think you’d be very happy with the SNS Master Kettle and the Slow N Sear insert.